Dr Catherine Day

 Areas of expertise

 - Biological (Physical) Anthropology 160102

 - Epidemiology 111706

 - Public Health And Health Services 1117

 Prior to joining the ANU, Dr Cathy Day had an extensive technical and management career in the Australian Public Service in the fields of Defence and Health, including peace keeping during the civil war in Bougainville.
 From 2005 to 2012, she pursued a Masters in Applied Linguistics and a PhD in Biological Anthropology.
-During this time, she worked in a slum in New Delhi for two years.
+During this time, she worked in a slum in India for two years.